School of Education and Childhood Studies

 - Apply to enrol on the Further Forces career transition programme

-- Apply for roles (with support from the University of Portsmouth) with a FE provider
+- Apply for roles (with support from the University of Portsmouth, Southern Hub and the University of Derby, Northern Hub) with a FE provider

 - Once successfully employed at a college or training provider, you will also be enrolled onto a teacher trainer programme alongside receiving mentoring by the University of Brighton